deathdric/infrastructure-setup-scripts/conjur/README.md

 ```

 So we have created a `conjur` database and a `conjur` user and granted it all privileges (except DB ownership).
-We still need to set a password for the conjur user (I'll use `hunter2` as an example but you should choose a more
+We still need to set a password for the conjur user (I'll use `hunter2` as an example, but you should choose a more
 complex one ;) ) :

 ```